-2017 Crew Planning, Performance, and Recognition
+Scouting's Journey to Excellence 2019 Crew Planning, Performance, and Recognition

 Journey to Excellence uses a balanced approach to measure performance.
 It guides program planning before the year begins, monitors activities for continuous improvement during the year, and recognizes performance at the end of the year.
 In planning your strategy, use actual numbers from the previous year to guide your performance improvement goal planning.
 The period for measuring performance will be the calendar year.